- What is the Chinese Government Scholarship?

 - Wait for CSC Scholarship Results

-Following two steps will guide you in detail on how to apply for CSC Scholarship:
+Following two steps will guide you in detail on how to apply for the Chinese Government Scholarship:

--Step 1: Fill CSC Scholarship Online Application Form:
+– Step 1: Fill the CSC/ Chinese Government Scholarship Online Application Form:

 - Create your profile and CSC scholarship web account